plone/plone.restapi/docs/source/endpoints/registry.md

 ## Listing registry records

 The registry records listing uses a batched method to access all registry records.
-See {doc}`batching` for more details on how to work with batched results.
+See {doc}`../usage/batching` for more details on how to work with batched results.

 The output record contains the following fields: